Warren Binford: Research

 Throughout her career, Binford has written approximately 80 publications including law review articles, book chapters, and essays such as "Beyond Paroline: Ensuring meaningful remedies for child pornography victims at home and abroad" and "The Constitutionalization of Children's Rights in South Africa".
-Her publications, though spanning a variety of topics, primarily relate to children's issues.

-As a Fulbright Scholar in South Africa and as a Fulbright Canada-Palix Foundation Distinguished Visiting Chair in Canada, Binford conducted research related to children's rights.
+As a Fulbright scholar in South Africa and as a Fulbright Canada-Palix Foundation Distinguished Visiting Chair in Canada, Binford conducted research related to children's rights.
 More specifically, in 2015 Binford's work pertained to brain science research with a focus on the effects of child pornography on victims.
 In 2017 Binford presented a related TED Talk titled "Sex, Porn, & Manhood" explaining her research on the impact of extreme internet pornography on a child's development.
 In 2014, in conjunction with her work with the Willamette Child and Family Advocacy Clinic, Binford conducted research on immigrant children, specifically those crossing the border alone who were in need of legal representation.
 In 2021, Binford co-published Hear My Voice/Escucha Mi Voz, an award-winning children's book describing the experiences of children arriving to the United States in their own words.